alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 2. Export the data to CSV.
 3. Open the CSV in a spreadsheet tool using comma as the delimiter.
 4. Remove any rows above the column headers so that the first visible row contains the column headers.
-6. Add a new column titled 'Average sessions per user'.
+6. Add a new column titled "Average sessions per user".
-7. Divide the 'Sessions' column by the 'Total users' column.
+7. In the "Average sessions per user" column, divide the "Sessions" column by the "Total users" column.

 ### Variables